AlexZeDim/cmnw/osint/osint.md

 but there aren't any limitation within EU.
 New characters could come via different ways, like: guild roster, warcraft logs or via Conglomerat-OSINT addon.
 Main index character script runs at 06:00 every 2nd day.
 The index script could run in multiple sessions.

+Every character has an object, called `Hashes`, within it stores unique different values based on pets and mounts collection, active pet slots, class, id and title combinations.
+With the help of this data, you could always find connections between people and characters / guilds that they own.

-Every character has also checked for different operations, such as name, faction, race, gender and guild change.
+Also, characters have also checked for different operations, such as name, faction, race, gender and guild change.

  #### Endpoints